 Active ingredient: glipizide

 Inactive ingredients: acetyltributyl citrate, ammonium hydroxide, hydroxyethyl cellulose, hydroxypropyl cellulose, iron oxide black, lactose monohydrate, magnesium stearate, methacrylic acid and methyl methacrylate copolymer (1:1), polyethylene glycol, propylene glycol and shellac glaze in ethanol.
-In addition, 2.5 mg and 5 mg contains FD&C yellow # 6 aluminum lake.

 This Patient Information has been approved by the U.S. Food and Drug Administration